If you are considering taking a kids yoga teacher, the one you choose is an important decision for the short term and long term.

 Recommendation: If you want a self paced training, find out what kind of videos you’ll be watching.

 When comparing different trainings, watch the sample videos that are provided.
-You’ll see how easy they are for you to complete.
+You’ll see if you like the style.
 If you can’t get through the sample video, just think how hard it will be to get through 95 hours of this type of video!

 Step #5: Review the Training Curriculum